 In 2017, Gounon became the ADAC GT Masters champion and the winner of the famous Spa 24 Hours race.
 He was close to one more notable victory, as he finished second in GTD class at Daytona 24 Hours.

-For the 2018 season, Gounon became the Bentley Boy, signing for Bentley Team M-Sport.
+In 2018, Gounon became the Bentley Boy, signing for Bentley Team M-Sport.